samhirtarif/react-audio-recorder/README.md

 #### **`togglePauseResume`**
-Calling this function would pause the recording if it is currently running or resume if it is paused.
+Calling this method would pause the recording if it is currently running or resume if it is paused.
 Toggles the value `isPaused`

 #### **`recordingBlob`**